 Playing the Happy Wheels Game

-There are of course a colossal number of happy wheels demo sites.
+There are of cause a colossal number of happy wheels demo sites.
 They’re platform designed to allow users play the demo version of the game, but the official home of happy wheels is at totaljerkface and it’s the only place to play the game’s full version for free.

 So go ahead and visit the site, then sign up for an account if you desire.
 It’d give you an upper hand by allowing you to rate, create and save replays.
 Once done, simply click Play and select any of the featured levels then click Play Now to begin your first adventure.